2023 Hyundai Palisade

-What has not changed is the overall character of this SUV.
+The overall character of the Palisade has not changed.
 From the LED lighting up front to its LED taillights out back, there is a belt line that connects these points.
 This continues to give the Palisade the upmarket look that is unique among its competitors from both mainstream and premium brands.

-The headlamp units on each side of the large grille area are crowned with a combination running light and turn signal on the top corners of the front end.
-The overall design is upright, which helps in creating larger doors for better cabin access to all three rows.
+Profile-wise, the design is upright, which helps in creating larger doors for better cabin access to all three rows.
 The flip side of an upright design is determining whether your parking is perfect.
 That is a good reason to use the series of cameras that appear on the wide infotainment screen.

 Third row access is made easier by a one-touch system.
 A single button can fold and slide the second row seat for better access in and out of the rearmost seats.
 This is also helpful in creating more cargo space for major shopping trips.
 Starting from 18.0 cubic feet behind the third row, you can load up to 86.4 cubic feet with both the second and third row folded down.

-One of the best parts of the Palisade is the 291-horsepower 3.8-liter V6.
+Powering the Palisade is the 291-horsepower 3.8-liter V6.
 While delivering smooth power, it can also tow up to 5,000 pound behind it.
 All Palisades have an eight-speed automatic transmission standard with available all-wheel-drive.
 You can select the right drive mode from a knob on the center console, with a center differential lock for the all-wheel-drive system.
-In our care we observed an average of 20.1 MPG for fuel consumption.
+In our care we observed an average of 22.1 MPG for fuel consumption.

 The ride quality in the Palisade is very smooth.
 It should be perfect to keep the occupants in the second and third rows relaxed as the big SUV absorbs various road surfaces superbly.
 This vehicle also handles quite well, as it corners with ease devoid of a lot of roll and lean.